 No non-invasive, stomach-flattening treatment can offer comparable results to a tummy tuck, but if knives and serious downtime are way out of your comfort zone, there are some very effective non-surgical alternatives for shifting stubborn areas of tummy fat.

 While glossy mags may make us believe that celebs and supermodels are immune to the infliction of orange-peel skin, it’s worth remembering that 85 percent of women worldwide are affected by cellulite.
 There are no clear reasons as to why it occurs (sigh) and cellulite-busting miracle creams just do not work (double sigh).
-But the good news, is some aesthetic treatments (hello Cellfina, VelaShape, Cellulaze) really DO.
+Sorry about that.
+The good news, however, is some aesthetic treatments (hello Cellfina, VelaShape, Cellulaze) really DO.
 And one of our favorites is the dermal filler known as Sculptra Aesthetic.

 “Because of its ability to smooth the skin, Sculptra is often used to treat cellulite and get rid of those unappealing dimples in classically hard-to-treat areas,” explains Dr. Stanley Poulos, top plastic surgeon and partner at Plastic Surgery Specialists in Marin County, California.

-What’s more, results can often last for years.
-We repeat, years.
+What’s more, results can often last for Y. E. A. R. S.

-Are you done with the chore of shaving, waxing, plucking and/or depilating?
-Then laser hair removal, paid for on a monthly subscription (obvs), is right up your alley.
+Done with the chore of shaving, waxing, plucking and/or depilating?
+Then laser hair removal, paid for on a monthly subscription is right up your alley.
 Assuredly the safest and most efficient way to achieve permanently hair-free skin, lasers use light and electric pulses to heat the hair follicle and destroy its roots.
 This inhibits future growth, without damaging the surrounding tissue or skin.
-The good news is that even if your stubborn hair does regrow after you’ve finished a series of treatments, there tends to be less of it and it will be finer and lighter in color.
+The good news is that even if your stubborn hair does regrow after you’ve finished a series of treatments, there tends to be less of it and it will also be finer and lighter in color.

 More good news: advances in technology have now made it possible for people with dark hair and olive skin to reap the benefits of laser hair removal (lasers used to be only effective on fair skin).

-The downside – albeit a small one – is the process involves some commitment in the form of multiple treatments (think four to six sessions spread out over six months).
+The process does involve some commitment in the form of multiple treatments (think four to six sessions spread out over six months).
 Also, maintenance treatments are often needed after a few years to ensure that each hair is effectively zapped as it enters its ‘active’ growth phase.